Cogo collect is a smart and versatile geo-data registration app.

 What is the licensing of the app?

 Cogo can be used free of charge by Open Source developers, teachers and their students, or for hobby, non-paid usage.
-This is the personal, non-commercial version of Cogo data collection.
+This is the personal, non-commercial version of Cogo collect.
 A license is required when using Cogo in a professional environment.
 Please send us your request for quotation via email: firstname.lastname@example.org.
 You can also send us your request using the contact page.

 - How can I give feedback on the app?